 Everyday, we end up being a very small-sized practice.
 It is not that we want to be big or small.
 Our natural way of working keeps shaping this ecotone's size and intercourses.
 We work to improve life, working together with very diverse people -for the common good and by building trust.
 We are not a proper workshop, with enough space and diverse physical tools, although we spend a great amount of time in others' workshops.
 Our mind is our main tool, our light.
 It is not better or worse than any other physical tool/means.
-Small we are and small/closer we'll probably stand.
+Small we are and closer we'll remain.

 We work simultaneously in as few projects as we can.
 We nourish with care a very fragile and evolving ecosystem.
 Often enjoying brief and intense procrastinating spaces in between commissions.
 When you welcome changes everyday, you don't experience any negative crisis.
 Naturally, we enjoy comfortable, fast projects.
 But we are also very interested in leftover commissions that nobody is willing to take.
 In recognising extraordinary potential in apparently dull situations.
 Turning apparent shit into manure.
 In fact, there are no bad commissions, just mediocre or egotistic architects.
 In a design process there are no problems, in the sense that all obstacles -exterior and interior- are a portal to improve this design.

 There is no Re- in life.
 But somehow, our practice is born again after each task -the same but different.
 Most of the time, we don't know whether we'll still exist in five or six months.
 Yet, every year is better than the last.
 Not that we make more money, or have success and fame.
 But we work better, build better and give more.
-As long as we keep improving, we'll be around to try to help you, carefully posing new and old questions.
+As long as we keep improving, creating win-win situations, we'll be around to try to help you, carefully posing new and old questions.